erikvanzijst/vsqs/README.md

 VSQS: Very Simple Queueing System
 ===================================

-VSQS is a message queuing system that is inspired on Amazon's SQS API.
+VSQS is a message queuing system that is inspired on Amazon's SQS API, uses the file system as persistent storage and does not require active broker daemons.

+Message delivery is strictly FIFO.
+Consumed messages must explicitly be deleted to prevent automatic requeuing.

 File State Transitions